-If your family member was mistreated in their assisted living facility, speak with a Lewisburg nursing home abuse lawyer at Ostroff Injury Law as soon as possible.
+If your family member was mistreated in their assisted living facility, speak with a Lewisburg nursing home abuse lawyer at Ostroff Godshall Injury and Accident Lawyers as soon as possible.
 These cases can be legally and emotionally difficult to navigate, but our seasoned attorneys know how to fight for your family and hold the wrongdoers accountable for their actions.
 For example, Attorney Ryan Michaleski spent over a decade as a defense attorney in nursing home abuse and neglect matters.

 Led by Founding Partner Jon Ostroff, our firm recently resolved a local case for a substantial and confidential amount on behalf of the family of an elderly woman that suffered a fatal fall due to deficient lighting in her nursing home room.
 We are also skilled at recovering for the intentional mistreatment and abuse of vulnerable nursing home residents.
 Whether a nursing home neglected or is abusing your loved one, we are prepared to provide you and your family with the skilled representation you deserve.

 Part of what makes nursing home abuse challenging to identify is that nursing home residents are vulnerable to mistreatment.
 People with physical and/or mental disabilities often cannot resist abuse or protect themselves from neglect.
 Victims may fear worse mistreatment if they report what’s happening to them.

 Because of this, it is crucial for you and your family members to know what nursing home abuse can look like and remain alert for any warning signs.
 Symptoms that might indicate mistreatment inside a facility include: